reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 * `NavFalling` - Exists if the agent is falling.
 * `NavJumping` - Exists if the agent is jumping.
-* `NavJumped` - Exists if the agent recently jumped, *past tense*, primarily so the [NavSurfaceSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Surface/NavSurfaceSystem.cs) can [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) for a new surface potentially underneath said agent.
 * `NavLerping` - Exists if the agent is lerping.
+* `NavNeedsSurface` - Exists if the agent needs a surface.
+This component should be added when spawning an agent.
+It's also automatically added after the agent jumps.
+When this component exists, the [NavSurfaceSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Surface/NavSurfaceSystem.cs) will try to [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) for a new surface potentially underneath said agent.
 * `NavPlanning` - Exists if the agent is planning paths or jumps.

 See the [NavDestinationSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/Nav/NavDestinationSystem.cs) and [NavPointAndClickDestinationSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/Nav/NavPointAndClickDestinationSystem.cs) in [Assets/Scripts/Demo/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Demo/Nav) for examples of querying and reading information out of agents to determine when and how to assign destinations.